ibm-cloud-docs/watson-assistant/backup-data.md

     You might need to wait a few minutes before the data your restored is visible from the web interface.

 1. After you restore the data, you must train the backend model.
-Ensure you reopen only one assistant or dialog skill at a time.
-Each time that you open a dialog skill after its training data has changed, training is initiated automatically.
-Give the skill time to retrain on the restored data.
-It usually takes less than 10 minutes to get trained.
-The process of training a machine learning model requires at least one node to have 4 CPUs that can be dedicated to training.
-Therefore, open restored assistants and skills during low traffic periods and open them one at a time.
-If the assistant or dialog skill does not respond, then modify the workspace (for example, add an intent and then remove it).
-Check and confirm.
+For more information about retraining your backend model, see [Retraining your backend model](#set-up-retrain-model).

 ### Creating the resourceController.yaml file
 {: #backup-resource-controller-yaml}